Pointyware/Disco/feature-training/README.md

 # Module Feature Training
-This module provides the Training feature of the Ember application.
+This module provides the Training feature of the Disco application.
 It includes functionality for training models, managing training data, and monitoring training progress.